 In 2009, the two organisations developed a joint three-year proposal titled Strengthening Higher Education Stakeholder Relations in Africa (SHESRA) to CIDA, now Department of Foreign Affairs, Trade and Development Canada (DFATD), for funding.
 Approved by CIDA, the project was run from April 2010 to December, 2013.

-The ultimate aim of SHESRA, which has three components, is to link African universities more closely with the productive sector, positioning them to better develop the skills and knowledge of their students to meet their countries’ needs, and in the process enhance graduate employability and technology transfer.
+The ultimate aim of SHESRA, which had three components, was to link African universities more closely with the productive sector, positioning them to better develop the skills and knowledge of their students to meet their countries’ needs, and in the process enhance graduate employability and technology transfer.

 The three components of the projects were: